vatsjijj/Udin/index.md

 Udin's syntax is inspired by Kotlin, Rust, Nim, and a *little bit* of Python.

-The current version is 0.3.3.
+The current version is 0.4.0.

 ## Supported Systems
-Linux only for now.
+Linux and Windows.

+Windows support is highly experimental and may constantly break, proceed with caution.

+Linux binaries are built and tested on Fedora 36, and Windows binaries are built and tested on Windows 10.

 ## Code Samples
 Hello World: